Blumenthaler SV: U17

-In 2010, the B-youth rose to the Regionalliga Nord.
-The B-Juniors were relegated from the Regionalliga Nord after only one season, before being promoted again in 2014 and relegated directly to relegation in 2015.
-In the 2020–21 season, the 1st B-Juniors play in the Bremen Association League and, after 6 games, took first place in accordance with the quotient rule and were named champions by the Bremen FV.
-After the team was refused promotion by the North German Football Association, Blumenthaler SV is examining legal means.
-In 2022 the team made the promotion to Regionalliga Nord.
+In 2010, the U17 team was promoted to the Regionalliga Nord.
+After just one season, the B Juniors were relegated from the Regionalliga Nord, before achieving promotion again in 2014 and then being relegated again in 2015.
+In the 2020/21 season, the first U17 team played in the Bremen State League (Bremer Verbandsliga) and, after six matches, was declared champion by the Bremen Football Association based on the points-per-game rule.
+After the Northern German Football Association denied the team promotion, Blumenthaler SV considered taking legal action.